Images – Copyright Informationfrance.

 Cavalaire-sur-Mer is the most southerly coastal resort of the Var department in Provence-Alpes-Côte d’Azur.
 Located behind a magnificent beach which boasts 3 kilometres of fine white sand and azure blue waters, it enjoys an exceptional climate with 300 days of sunshine per year and is a popular family destination.
 Framed by Cap Cavalaire to the west and Cap Lardier to the east with the green Pradels Mountains in the distance, this is one of the most picturesque towns on the Riviera coast.
 There are approximately 6,500 residents in this charming old fishing town famous for its Provençal traditions and busy marina.

-Hotels in Cavalaire-sur-Mer
+Book a Hotel in Cavalaire-sur-Mer

 Cavalaire was a Roman settlement and excavations have revealed evidence of several sites dating from the 1st century BC – one of which was once a grand villa near the beach.